- You are here:

 Online Marriage Application

 If you are being married in Middletown within the next 65 days, we encourage you to use the Online Marriage Application.
-This is an application only - you will not actually receive your marriage license until both parties appear in our office sometime before the marriage date.
+This is an application only - you will not receive your marriage license until both parties appear in our office before the marriage date.

 Please call (860) 638-4963 or (860) 638-4964 to schedule an appointment.
 When you come to pick up your license, bring a current photo ID and cash or check for your payment.
 A license is $50 and a certified copy is $20.
 Applications for marriage licenses are processed Monday through Friday, 8:30 a.m. to 4 p.m. (please arrive no later than 4 p.m.).